scottyschup/ruby-curriculum/language-basics/data-structures/enumerable.md

 You've already seen this before!
 If you want a refresher, just look at the [Hash](hash.md) and [Array](array.md) pages.
-You'll want to use `each` when you want to run some blokc of code for each element in an Array (or Hash).
+You'll want to use `each` when you want to run some block of code for each element in an Array (or Hash).

 ### `map`